-Community 2.1 Sandberg Bluegrass - Annuals
+Community 2.1 Phase 2.1

 This plant community is dominated by Sandberg bluegrass, cheatgrass, and other annuals.
-Root sprouting shrubs such as three-tip sagebrush, rabbitbrush, and horsebrush can be present, dependent upon, how frequent fire has occurred.
+Root sprouting shrubs such as three-tip sagebrush, rabbitbrush and horsebrush can be present, dependent upon, how frequent, fire has occurred.
 Some soil loss has occurred.
-This state has developed due to frequent fires and/or improper grazing management from Phase 1.3 State 1 or frequent fire and improper grazing management from Phase 1.2 State 1.
+This state has developed due to frequent fires and/or improper grazing management from Phase 1.3 State 1 or from frequent fire and improper grazing management from Phase 1.2 State 1.
 This site has crossed the threshold.
-It is not economically practical to return this plant community to State 1 with accelerating practices.
+It is economically impractical to return this plant community to State 1 with accelerating practices.